 We contract with third-party vendors and service providers who provide services to us and our subsidiaries to help with our internal administrative functions, as well as third-party vendors and service providers who help us administer our products and plans.
-For example, Oscar delegates pharmacy claims and network management to a Pharmacy Benefit manager (PBM), CVS/Caremark.
-In New Jersey, we contract with QualCare, which provides us with access to its network, which represents a significant portion of our medical network in New Jersey, and various network management services.
-The partial or complete loss of a vendor or other third-party relationship could cause a material disruption to our business and make it difficult and costly to provide services and products that our regulators and members expect, which could have a material adverse effect on our financial condition, cash flows, and results
+For example, Oscar delegates pharmacy claims and network management to a pharmacy benefit manager (PBM), CVS/Caremark.
+We also contract with Optum to provide us with access to its network of behavioral health providers and manage behavioral health benefits for us.
+The partial or complete loss of a vendor or other third-party relationship could cause a material disruption to our business and make it difficult and costly to provide services and products that our regulators and members expect, which could have a material adverse effect on our financial condition, cash flows, and results of operations.

 Some of these third-parties have direct access to our systems in order to provide their services to us and operate the majority of our communications, network, and computer hardware and software.
-For example, we currently offer our products through our website and online app using Amazon Web Services, Inc. ("AWS"), platforms for cloud computing, a provider of cloud infrastructure services, and the Google Cloud Platform ("GCP").
+For example, we currently offer our products through our website and online app using platforms for cloud computing provided by Amazon Web Services, Inc. ("AWS"), a provider of cloud infrastructure services, as well as the Google Cloud Platform ("GCP").
 Our operations depend on protecting the virtual cloud infrastructure hosted in AWS and GCP by maintaining its configuration, architecture, and interconnection specifications, as well as the information stored in these cloud platforms and which third-party internet service providers transmit.
-We also engage with other third parties, including Atlassian Corporation Plc and inContact, Inc. for our product offerings and internal operations.
+We also engage with other third parties, including Atlassian Corporation Plc, Appian Corporation and inContact, Inc. for our product offerings and internal operations.
 In the event that a service agreement with a third-party vendor that we rely upon is terminated, or there is a lapse of service, interruption of internet service provider connectivity, or damage to such facilities, we could experience interruptions in our operations and service to our members and business partners, as well as delays and additional expense in arranging new facilities and services, which could harm our business, results of operations, and financial condition.